pts/portable-tetex/README.txt

 * DONE: Removed applets which are not needed (e.g. acpid, fdformat, kbd_mode, anything in /sbin and /usr/sbin) from busybox.
 Kept only what was definitely needed (grepped, see busybox_used.lst).
+* TODO: does libfontconfig.so.1 in tetex3 try to read global fonts.conf?
+* TODO: libpaper.so.1 shouldn't be reading config files from /etc (/etc/papersize; use the $PAPERSIZE environment variable instead)
+* TODO: Mention the string portable-tetex in each original file.
+        Especially in texmf.etc/texmf.cnf
+        Especially shell scripts from which /bin/ksh, /bin/sh5 was removed.
+* TODO: Make texconfig work (chmod +w?).
 * TODO: Move changes from Perl scripts to __tmperl.pm
 * TODO: Move changes from texmf.cnf to __tm*.
 * TODO: Do tetex3.